dOpensource/dsiprouter/docs/pbxs_and_endpoints.rst

         b)Click the green Add button.

+Click here              to view a sample of the .CSV file

 5) Click on the blue Reload Kamailio button in order for the changes to be updated.